CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Install-NetQ/HA-scale-cluster.md

 ## Add Additional Worker Nodes

+When the number of devices in your network grows, you can add additional nodes to your cluster deployment so that NetQ remains operational and can accommodate the additional devices.
+Refer to the  {{<link title="Before You Install/#installation-overview" text="Installation Overview">}} for device support information.

 To add additional worker nodes to an existing HA scale cluster, generate a JSON configuration template referencing the number of additional worker nodes you want to add.
-For example, to add two additional worker nodes to an existing 3 node cluster, run the `netq install cluster config generate workers 2` command to generate the JSON configuration template `/tmp/cluster-install-config.json`:
+For example, to expand a 3-node cluster to a 5-node cluster, run the `netq install cluster config generate workers 2` command to generate the JSON configuration template, `/tmp/cluster-install-config.json`:

 ```
 cumulus@netq-appliance:~$ cat /tmp/cluster-install-config.json